Repatriation Insurance Meaning (2026): What It Covers & Why Expats Need It

 FAQs — Repatriation Insurance Meaning

-It means coverage that pays for returning a person’s remains to their home country after death abroad.
+Repatriation insurance means coverage that organises and pays for returning a person or their remains to their home country after a serious accident, illness or death abroad.

 Final Note